Drug Rehab Treatment

 Creative therapies like through art can be very helpful in not just the rehab process but also in healing.
 It provides a platform for getting in touch with one's inner self and offers avenues for expression.
 Sometimes a person does not have the ability to form into words their inner feelings or struggles like they can with paints or a pencil.
 Art therapy provides a place for that.
 A person isn't judged on their skill level or from what they have created.
 It is a platform for expressing and ultimately for healing.
 It also provides a therapeutic way to relax and reduce stress.

-While not actually an addiction therapy, yoga is a therapeutic tool used by addiction treatment programs.
+While not actually a drug rehab therapy, yoga is a therapeutic tool used by addiction treatment programs.
 Yoga teaches a practice of balance, of body, mind and spirit.
 It creates an awareness and consciousness that many struggling with addictions need.
 This level of consciousness and compassion for one's self helps to manage stressful situations and environments.
 Yoga also teaches the practice of meditation, which is widely considered a necessary recovery tool and relapse prevention method.

 Relapse Prevention Plan